Desiders/froodi/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/froodi)](https://crates.io/crates/froodi)

-Froodi is a lightweight, ergonomic Inversion of Control (IoC) container for Rust that helps manage dependencies with clear scoping and lifecycle management in a simple manner.
+Froodi is a lightweight, ergonomic Inversion of Control (IoC) container for Rust that helps manage dependencies with clear scoping and lifecycle management in a simple manner

 ## Features

 - **Scoping**: Any object can have a lifespan for the entire app, a single request, or even more fractionally.
 - **Finalization**: Some dependencies, like database connections, need not only to be created but also carefully released.
-Many frameworks lack this essential feature.
+Many frameworks lack this essential feature
-- **Ergonomic API**: Only a few objects are needed to start using the library.
+- **Ergonomic API**: Only a few objects are needed to start using the library
 - **Speed**: Dependency resolving as fast as the speed of light thanks to the Rust
 - **Axum integration**: The popular framework for building web applications is supported out of the box
 - **Completely safe**: No unsafe code